aaciii/skipstartupframes/README.md

 ...
 ```

+## 2004 BYOAC Legacy

+Skip Startup Frames is not a new concept and not my idea.
+It was originally a MAME C++ patch that originated back in [early 2004](https://www.retroblast.com/archives/a-200403.html) by Alan Kamrowski II.
+It made it's way into some long-forgotten forks of MAME like NoNameMAME and BuddaMAME but has now been reborn as an easy-to-install MAME Plugin!

 ## `ssf.txt` Contributions

 `ssf.txt` is an old file that was [created back in 2004](https://forum.arcadecontrols.com/index.php/topic,48674.msg) and was the culmination of work by many members of the [BYOAC forum](https://forum.arcadecontrols.com/) who examined 1000's of games and recorded the correct number of frames to be skipped.